veebch/clock/README.md

 ## Schematic

 The antenna also needs 3.3V power and GND.
 They were omitted in order to keep the diagram tidy.
-If you're using the H bridge (rather than a SPDT relay, and  are sending more than 12V (we used 24V) to the clock then make sure you remove the 5v jumper from the H-bridge.
+If you're using the H bridge (rather than a SPDT relay) and  are sending more than 12V (we used 24V) to the clock then make sure you remove the 5v jumper from the H-bridge.
 ![schematic](/images/circuit.png)

 ### Preparing files